Asbury marchers call for justice, unity and racial reform

 As the group marched along Asbury Road, many cars honked their support.
 Police presence during the march consisted of a few squad cars in the parking lots of Asbury City Hall and the park.

-Words that have become familiar refrains over the past few weeks were shouted as people walked, with marchers chanting "No Justice!
-No Peace!" and the name of George Floyd, a black man killed after a Minneapolis police officer kneeled on his neck while in custody on May 25.
+Words that have become familiar refrains over the past few weeks were shouted as people walked, with marchers chanting “No Justice!
+No Peace!” and the name of George Floyd, a black man who died after a Minneapolis police officer kneeled on his neck while in custody on May 25.

 Floyd’s death has sparked protests throughout the U.S. and around the globe against police brutality and racial injustice, including peaceful marches and other demonstrations in Dubuque.